JohannSiemens/capstone-project/README.md

 ### Current State/Version

-The project is currently in Alpha 1.0.
+The project is currently in Alpha 1.0 (work in progress).

 ### Features